 Socio-political organization must also be considered in the light of the increasing human modifications of the landscape, for it is only through the organized efforts of groups that large-scale projects could be accomplished to increase the availability and predictability of moisture.
 Although the prehistoric agricultural strategies of the Safford Basin apparently involved relatively large areas and complex infrastructure, they have been modeled as products of a group, or groups, with a kin-based organization that was strengthened by cross-cutting ceremonial affiliations (Neely 1997b, 2005a, 2008a; Neely and Doolittle 2004).
-Aspects of that organizational model have received additional support from a recent publication considering the plausible ethnographic analogies for the social organization of Hohokam canal irrigation (Hunt et al. 2005), as well as studies of Hohokam community organization and exchange in the Phoenix Basin (Abbott 2000; Abbott et al. 2006).
+Aspects of that organizational model have received additional support from a recent publication considering the plausible ethnographic analogies for the social organization and exchange in the Phoenix Basin (Abbott 2000; Abbott et al. 2006).
 Now that some aspects of the prehistoric agricultural strategies of the Safford Basin have been investigated and are at least partially known, we need to seek information to understand the interrelationships of the agricultural system with the economic, socio-political, and ceremonial systems.